gregory-eglen/100-days-of-code/r1-log.md

 ## R1D5 [01/17/2020]
 Kept working on Trello clone.
 Added the boards page and set up authorization checks in JS to make sure a user had to be logged in to view the boards page.
 Added functional logout button that would redirect to index page.
 Added a modal library MicroModal to use for adding new boards to the user board page.

+## R1D6 [01/18/2020]
+Added functions to display boards on a users page.
+On the boards page I added functions to display the board's lists.
+Then added a modal that would create a new list on that board's page.